Slow Cooked Pork Al Pastor

 Slice or crush the garlic with a knife.

 Cover and cook: Cover the stock pot and place the pot directly on the center of the aluminum heating plate in the Proofer.
 Be sure the water tray and rack have been removed from the Proofer.
 Close the Proofer and allow the pork to cook for a total of 8-10 hours.
-If convenient, midway during the slow cook process turn the pork over to ensure both sides of the pork will be moist and immersed in flavor.
+If convenient, midway through the slow cook process turn the pork over to ensure both sides of the pork will be moist and immersed in flavor.
 After 6 hours check the interior of the pork with a thermometer.
 Continue to cook until the meat reaches a temperature of 195 °F / 90 °C. The results will be a tender, juicy and fully cooked pork which pulls apart easily.

 Ready to slow cook.